demetrios1/demetripapakostas.github.io/_posts/2022-09-18-causal_deep.md

 # Simulation Summary

-is the first DGP we run.
+Below is the first DGP we run.
 We choose a complex function for $\alpha$ and strong targeted selection, and a simpler function for $\beta$ (which allows for heterogeneous effects) to illustrate the effect of targeted selection.